How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A multi-scale hypothesis: Discussion

 \section{Discussion}

 We posit a testable, multi-scale hypothesis for a difference in brain organoid structures derived from human-derived pluripotent stem cells and chimpanzee-derived pluripotent stem cells during the first ten days of development.
-The hypothesis involves, ultimately, mechanical perturbations of cell nuclei with human-derived pluripotent stem cells demonstrating a different critical strain for particular regions of chromatin organization as compared to chimpanzee-derived pluripotent stem cells relevant to changes in gene expression of the ZEB2 transcription factor that can ultimately impact cell shape by way of decreasing apical cell adhesion and increasing apical cell constriction, as shown previously~\cite{Lancaster2021}.
+The hypothesis involves, ultimately, mechanical perturbations of cell nuclei with human-derived pluripotent stem cells demonstrating a different critical strain for particular regions of chromatin organization as compared to chimpanzee-derived pluripotent stem cells.
+The particular regions of chromatin organization are relevant to changes in gene expression of the ZEB2 transcription factor that can ultimately impact cell shape by way of decreasing apical cell adhesion and increasing apical cell constriction, as demonstrated previously~\cite{Lancaster2021}.

 While experimental confirmation awaits, we ask what insights can computational modeling provide in terms of building such testable, multi-scale hypotheses.
-To develop such insights, we argue that using cell-based, computational modeling in terms of, say, a three-dimensional vertex model as presented in Ref. \cite{Zhang2022} is a reasonable starting point for an organoid, more generally, in the early stages of development.
+To develop such insights, we argue that using cell-based, computational modeling in terms of, for example, a three-dimensional vertex model as presented in Ref. \cite{Zhang2022} is a reasonable starting point for an organoid, particularly during the early stages of development.
 Such models can ultimately provide accurate descriptions of cell shape.
-We also make the simplifying assumption that nuclear shape tracks cell shape.
-Now that there is a coarse-grained mechanical model for a cell nucleus that allows for deformability and contains chromatin that recapitulates both the mechanics and correlated chromatin motion~\cite{banigan17, Liu2021}, we can begin to study, at some level, chromatin reorganization.
-Many other chromatin-based models of do not allow for nuclear deformability and so are not able to capture such effects~\cite{saintillan18}.
-In addition, there is experimental evidence for feedback between cell shape and nuclear shape, with the nucleus releasing calcium should it be compressed above a critical strain~\cite{Lomakin2020}.
-We have not yet explored such feedback here but it certainly unlocks more possibilities in the sense that the cell nucleus shape does not simply track cell shape with perhaps the release of calcium working to preserve the chromatin organization in the presence of particular mechanical perturbations.
+To link the cell scale with the cell nuclear scale, we make the simplifying assumption that nuclear shape tracks cell shape.
+And now that there exists a coarse-grained mechanical model for a chromatin-containing cell nucleus that allows for deformability and that recapitulates nuclear mechanics, correlated chromatin motion, and changes in nuclear bleb initiation due to the addition of $\alpha$-amanitin~\cite{banigan17, Liu2021,Berg2023}, we can begin to study, at some level, chromatin reorganization in response to mechanical deformations.
+Other chromatin-based models do not allow for nuclear deformability or account for the lamina shell ~\cite{saintillan18,Mahajan2022,Shi2018,Katava2022,Shi2023}.